Last updated on July 27th, 2023 at 10:33 am

 And that’s why I put together this list.
 If you were to sneak into my garage gym in the middle of a training session, these are the things you’d see me using.
 I love them all and enjoy training with each of them.

-If you want to skip all the articles, all the recommended gear pages, all the buying guides, and see what I use in real life, you are in the right place.
-So without further rambling, here we go!
+If you want to skip all the articles, all the recommended gear pages, and all the buying guides and see what I use in real life, you are in the right place.
+So, without further rambling, here we go!

 My Rack – The Titan Tall X-3 Flat Foot Power Rack